 - The Local Authority can advise the Governing Body; the Diocesan Board of Education may be given the same opportunity to advise;

 - RE taught is the Local Authority agreed syllabus and worship reflects the Anglican tradition.

 Voluntary Controlled schools undergo a separate denominational inspection in addition to the Ofsted inspection arrangements.
 This is known as a SIAMS Inspection (Statutory Inspection of Anglican and Methodist Schools).
 These take place approximately every five years and explore the question, “How effective is the school’s distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?”

 This overarching inspection question is examined through seven strands:

 3. Character Development: Hope, Aspiration, and Courageous Advocacy

 The school's latest inspection took place on 15th December, 2017 and it was judged to be 'Good' in all areas.
 Below is a link to the final report.

 The school is located close to the village church of All Saints which dates back to the 13th Century.
 The village is part of the Cannings and Redhorn Team which serves the parishes of the Vale of Pewsey.

-As well as a daily act of worship, the school celebrates its Easter, Harvest and Christmas services at the church.
-Representatives from the ministry team visit the school each week to conduct worship and the school hosts a monthly Family Breakfast Service.
-The school also has three Foundation Governors on its Governing Body who are appointed by the Diocese of Salisbury.
+As well as a daily act of worship, the school celebrates its Easter, Harvest and Christmas services at the church and holds a Friday worship each month in the church.
+Representatives from the ministry team visit the school each week to conduct worship.
+The school also has one Foundation Governor on its Governing Body who isappointed by the Diocese of Salisbury.